pikalab-unibo-students/ise-project-derrico-ay2122/README.md

 Every dataset is associated to a file which contains the indices of the categorical and boolean columns, indices that are used during the NN encoding phase.
 These files are in ***datasets_categorical_index*** folder.

+MNIST Dataset is further elaborated: after the classes labelling, every pixel of the images is forced to be only white or black, because only 0 and 1 values are allowed; every intermediate values are properly rounded.

 ### Training a NN
 Before extracting explanations, a Neural Net model must be trained:
 ```